rust-lang/cargo/src/doc/src/reference/config.md

 [registries.<name>]
 token = "…"   # Access token for the named registry
 ```

-Tokens are used by some Cargo commands such as [`cargo publish`] for
-authenticating with remote registries.
-Care should be taken to protect the
-tokens and to keep them secret.

 As with most other config values, tokens may be specified with environment
 variables.
 The token for [crates.io] may be specified with the